mixu/markdown-styles/readme.md

 ## What's new in v1.2.x

-Code syntax highlighting has been reworked so that syntax highlighters have become pluggable.
+`v1.2.0`: Code syntax highlighting has been reworked so that syntax highlighters have become pluggable.
 See the relevant section below on how to use the new system.

+`v1.2.1`: added the `bootstrap3` style, thanks @MrJuliuss!

 ## Just using the stylesheets